 The water here is spectacular so no surprise that it’s a favourite spot for water sports.
 If you’re not too keen to brave the water by snorkelling then you can take a kayak out and spy the marine life swimming beneath you in crystal clear waters.
 It was empty when we were there and incredibly peaceful too so you might just get the water all to yourself.

-The island is connecting to the mainland by a tidal strand that is only permissible during times of low tide.
-The strand is popular for families who fancy a bit of sand castle building and beach combing but we ventured on to the island itself with hardly a person in sight.
+The island is connecting to the mainland by a tidal strand that is only acessible during times of low tide.
+The strand is popular for families who fancy a bit of sandcastle building and beach combing but we ventured on to the island itself with hardly a person in sight.
 There’s a beach on the far side of the island which was deserted and felt incredibly private save for a few neighbourly heifers and their calves.

 This is probably the most popular beach in the area and for good reason.
 The bay provides safe calm waters for young kids to splash about it and the water is just as clear as Mannin too.
 The long white sandy beach is great for walking off a lunch and the mountains behind you provide a stunning backdrop to gaze up at when you walk back to your car.
 Roundstone is close by too and a lovely harbour town to grab some lunch in.

-Typical of Ireland this beach is known for its folklore since it’s said that if you pick up a fistful of coral sand in each hand you have two choices.
-If you want to have luck in love then you through the sand in your left hand over your left shoulder.
-If you want luck in money then you should through the sand in right hand over your right shoulder.
+Typical of Ireland, this beach is known for its folklore since it’s said that if you pick up a fistful of coral in each hand, you have two choices.
+If you want to have luck in love then you through the coral in your left hand over your left shoulder.
+If you want luck in money then you should through the coral in your right hand over your right shoulder.
 You can’t do both though, sure ye can’t have too much luck!
-Apparently this beach has some of the warmest waters too so shouldn’t be too terrifying to take a dip in if you’re feeling the need to cool off from the Connemara heat.
+This beach has some of the warmest waters in the region so don't be afraid to take a dip in if you’re feeling the need to cool off from the Connemara heat.